NJN Network

 The Band drummer and singer Levon Helm is known for his open and sometimes bitter diatribes against fellow band-mates

-Helm accused lead guitarist Robbie Robertson of stealing the copyright for the songs Robertson registered in his own name.
 He also said that working for Dylan was being like an employee and must musicians would agree with him.

-The Band was meant to break to the mould on bands with leaders.
+The Band was meant to break to the mold on bands with leaders.
 Except Robertson and Garth Hudson, three band members sang lead and they all switched instruments.
 It was the 60s model of egalitarian life – The Band not Robbie Robertson’s band.

 “Up on Cripple Creek”, “The Night They Drove Old Dixie Down” and the rest of the Arkansas swamp rock they played came from Helm’s psyche not Robertson who came from Brantford Ontario.